The Best Vitamins for Hair Growth and Naturally Thick Hair

 Several underlying conditions can affect hair quality:

-• Iron deficiency – When you have low iron stores, your body goes into survival mode.
+• Low iron levels – When you have low iron stores, your body goes into survival mode.
 Since hair is not necessary for survival, it is not prioritised by the body.
 Hair falls out during its natural cycle and is not replaced[2].

-• Under functioning thyroid – your thyroid regulates growth and metabolism.
-This can be supported with vitamins and minerals to help optimum hair growth.
+• Thyroid imbalances – Your thyroid regulates growth and metabolism.
+This can be supported with vitamins and minerals to help with optimum hair growth.

-• Illness- in times of illness, your body puts all of its reserves into healing, fighting infection and recovering.
+• Illness or recovery – In times of illness, your body puts all of its reserves into healing, fighting infection and recovering.
 As hair is not essential to health, it is not a priority for your body.

-• Other nutritional deficiencies – A combination of nutrients including vitamins, minerals, protein and fatty acids are needed for strong, healthy hair.
+• Nutritional gaps – A combination of nutrients including vitamins, minerals, protein and fatty acids are needed for strong, healthy hair.

 It only takes 5 minutes to learn what vitamins you really need (and which you don’t)

-What are the best vitamins to stop me losing my hair?
+What are the best vitamins for stopping hair loss?

-There are a few key vitamins that can help your hair grow stronger.
-But there may me other underlying reasons for your hair loss.
-By taking the Everly Wellness consultation, we can help identify any nutritional areas that may be contributing to your hair loss, and then make the vitamin and nutrient recommendations to address your personal needs.
+It depends on the root cause, but common deficiencies include biotin, zinc, iron, vitamin C and collagen.
+Our consultation can help identify any nutritional areas that may be contributing to your hair loss, and then make the vitamin and nutrient recommendations to address your personal needs.

 Is biotin good for your hair?